innocenzi/laravel-vite/docs/src/guide/quick-start.md

 > npm i -D vite vite-plugin-laravel
 ```

-Vite's configuration resides in a `vite.config.js` file at the root of your project.
+Vite's configuration resides in a `vite.config.ts` file at the root of your project.
 Go ahead and create it, and import `vite-plugin-laravel`.

 ```ts
 import { defineConfig } from 'vite'